symmetryinvestments/influx-d/README.md

 import std.datetime: Clock;
 database.insert(Measurement("cpu", ["tag1": "foo"], ["temperature": 68], Clock.currTime));

-// this will have the two measurements const response = database.query("SELECT * FROM cpu");
+// this will have the two measurements given the code above const response = database.query("SELECT * FROM cpu");

 // Accessing the response.